Brody-Lab/jbreda_kilosort/README.md

 ```

 **Function highlights:**
-- cds into input_path and makes an array of file names with .rec or .dat extension
+- cds into input_path and makes an array of file names with `.rec` or `.dat` extension
-- Loops over file names and passes each into `pipeline_fork2` to create .mda files
+- Loops over file names and passes each into `pipeline_fork2` to create `.mda` files
-  - this function converts .dat and .rec files into .mda files
-- in input_path with new .mda folders, passes them into `kilosortpipelineforcluster.m` along with the repo name and jobid
+- in input_path with new `.mda` folders, passes them into `kilosortpipelineforcluster.m` along with the repo name and jobid
-  - This function adds all needed paths & cds into correct directory before passing .mda folders into `tetrode_32_mdatobin_forcluster.m`
+  - This function adds all needed paths & cds into correct directory before passing `.mda` folders into `tetrode_32_mdatobin_forcluster.m`
-  - `tetrode_32_mdatobin_forcluster.m` takes directory of .mda folders, makes a new directory with jobid appended and converts each recording session into .bin files split into 4 groups of 8 tetrodes for each session
+  - `tetrode_32_mdatobin_forcluster.m` takes directory of `.mda` folders, makes a new directory with jobid appended and converts each recording session into `.bin` files split into 4 groups of 8 tetrodes for each session

 - (optional) link your working repo to this directory.
 Git add, commit & push `kilosort_slurm.sh` with job ID for your records to document what input was for the job

-**7.** OPTIONAL .dat and .rec --> .mda or .mda --> .bin bundles
+**7.** OPTIONAL `.dat` and `.rec` --> `.mda` or `.mda` --> `.bin` bundles

-To break up conversion process you can run:
+To break up conversion process, or if you already have `.mda.` you can run:

 `datrec_to_mda.sh` and `mda_to_bin.sh` instead once header & `input_path` are changed

 ---
 #### preprocess .bin

+Follow the steps below to preprocess the `.bin` phys files so that you can have successful spike sorting in Kilosort.
+This applies a highpassfilter to the data, and removes large amplitude noise assoicated with movements.

 **1.** Run `kilosort_preprocess_to_sort.sh` to preprocess .bin files before passing into kilosort